 This post was updated on May 18, 2020.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 When I talk to families who want to travel more with their kids, they often ask how we get our kids to travel so well.
 The truth is, there isn’t a magic formula.
 In actuality, our kids are good travellers because we’ve exposed them often to the life of a traveller.

-Really, raising an avid traveller involves presenting your kids with an opportunity to experience the world.
+Really, raising an avid traveller involves presenting your kids with an opportunity to experience the world and inspire travel.
 Doing this often, regardless of whether it’s far away or close to home, will help plant the travel bug in them.

 In the past few months, and especially since we’ve been here in Mexico, we’ve had a chance to think about how to encourage kids to be worldwide travellers.
 Here are a few of our tips, to help your kids become avid travellers.

 Tip #1: Start encouraging your kids to be an avid traveller when they’re young

 I really don’t think you’re ever too young to travel.
 Even if you’re a little baby!
 Getting your kids to start travelling at a young age helps them get used to the unpredictability that comes with travel.

 Strict nap times go out the window when you travel.
 As do specific meal time routines or bedtime habits.
 Having a bit of flexibility in your babies’ daily schedule helps introduce them to the flexibility that comes with the life of a traveller.